This is mini-swe-agent v2

 Some agents are overfitted research artifacts.
 Others are UI-heavy frontend monsters.

-wants to be a hackable tool, not a black box.
+The mini agent wants to be a hackable tool, not a black box.

 - Simple enough to understand at a glance